siberianfox/g2wiki/TinyG-v9-Hardware.md

 ### Motor Connectors

 The v9 has a dual hole patterns for motors.
-It will accommodate 3.81mm screw terminals but can also be plugged for vertical or right angle 0.156 friction lock headers.
+It will accommodate 3.81mm screw terminals but can also be populated for vertical or right angle 0.156 friction lock headers.
 Molex parts are listed but any equivalent part should work.

 Friction Lock Headers
 * Molex 26-60-4040      4 position straight header